Pyro

 return s

 Note the trick here, that we gave distributions even to regression inputs.
-This is how we need to do it, even if that distribution will never by used.
-And indeed, during inference we always override the values at those sites with data.
+This is how we need to do it, even if that distribution will never be used.
+And indeed, during inference, we always override the values at those sites with data.

 Inference proceeds by conditioning the model on the observed data, giving us updated estimates for the unknowns.
-In the MCMC setting we approximate those posterior distributions by with samples:
+In the MCMC setting, we approximate those posterior distributions with samples:

 \[\begin{aligned} &p (a, b_a, b_{ar}, b_r,\sigma \mid \operatorname{GDP}, \operatorname{Ruggedness},\operatorname{InAfrica} )\\ &\quad \propto \prod_i p (\operatorname{GDP}_i \mid \operatorname{Ruggedness}_i,\operatorname{InAfrica}_i ,a, b_a, b_{ar}, b_r,\sigma)\\ & \qquad \cdot p (a, b_a, b_{ar}, b_r,\sigma) \end{aligned}\]